bridgetower/smartcontracts/erc721/README.md

 an owner of a new tokens.
 Also, signer (minter) must be a partner.
 Keep in mind that all links for tokens' metadata is stored in the array in the `scripts/data/links.json`file.

+- Only the owner of the ERC721 can mint new tokens.
+- The owner is the deployer of the contract.
+- The ownership could be transferred if required.